IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 4. Make a GET (go to it in your browser) to `http://cloudantAPI-USERNAME.mybluemix.net/api/Items` to ensure everything is working.

-5. Push the updated realtime app back to Bluemix
+5. Push the updated `realtime-tone` app back to Bluemix

 Our transcripts are now being saved to the database.
 Easy enough, right?
 This pattern is extremely useful when building applications where encapsulation and reusability are priorities.
 Let's discuss this in (a little) more depth.